nagornyykostya/airport-react-app/README.md

-Airport Scoreboard
-A airport scoreboard application that displays the current flight, search by destination, airline or flight.
+The airport scoreboard application that displays the current flight, search by destination, airline or flight.

 Go here for live demo.
 https://my-kyiv-airport.netlify.app/